odin-lang/odin-lang.org/content/docs/faq.md

 This idiom allows the user to create a virtual procedure table if they do wish, akin to C, but in a nicer way by having more control over the memory layout and field access.

+### Why does Odin not have Uniform Function Call Syntax (UFCS)?
+The main reason is that it does not make any sense Odin.

+It is not "uniform" as Odin does not have the concept of a method.
+Odin also has the concept of import names for packages, this means procedures are declared within different scopes, meaning it would not make any sense syntactically.

+One of Odin's goals is simplicity and striving to only one way to do things, to improve clarity. `x.f(y)` meaning `f(x, y)` is ambiguous as `x` may have a field called `f`.
+It is not at all clear what it means this means.

+Very early on during Odin's development (circa.
+2017), infix and suffix syntax for procedure calls was experimented with but was removed them as it was found in practice that they were virtually never used nor did they actually aid with code clarity either.

+One of the main reasons people want UFCS is to allow for "dot-autocomplete" in many IDEs, allowing the ability to show a list available procedures, dependent on the context.
+It is entirely possible to have this with normal procedure call syntax but most IDEs just do not do it for whatever reason.

 ### Why does Odin have explicit procedure overloading but not implicit procedure overloading?
 The design goals of Odin were explicitness and simplicity.
 Implicit procedure overloading complicates the scoping system.
 In C++, you cannot nest procedures within procedures so all procedure look-ups are done at the global scope.
 In Odin, procedures can be nested within procedures and as a result, determining which procedure should be used, in the case of implicit overloading, is complex.